wi5nia/TechnicalCommunityContent/Advanced Analytics/Power BI/Power BI HOL.md

 	_Switching to Reading View_

-1. Click the **sorting arrow** in the header of the "CompanyName" column to toggle the sort direction.
+1. Click the **sorting arrow** in the header of the CompanyName column to toggle the sort direction.

 	![Toggling the sort direction](Images/portal-select-column-sort.png)